 Children who reject a parent after divorce, who refuse or resist contact with a parent, or whose contact with a parent is characterized either by extreme withdrawal or gross contempt, represent one of the greatest challenges facing courts, divorced families, and the professionals who serve them.
 Family Bridges was designed to help families whom courts and therapists have traditionally viewed as beyond help.

 Led by a team of two professionals, Family Bridges offers a safe and secure environment that gives participants, in four consecutive days, what they need to restore a normal relationship.
-Beyond reconnecting children with their parents, we teach children how to think critically and how to maintain balanced, realistic, and compassionate views of both parents.
-We also help them develop skills to resist outside pressures that can lead them to act against their judgment-a valuable lesson for teens.
-We teach parents how to sensitively manage their children's behavior, and we give the family tools to effectively communicate and manage conflicts.
+Beyond reconnecting children with their parents, the program teaches children how to think critically and how to maintain balanced, realistic, and compassionate views of both parents.
+The program also helps children develop skills to resist outside pressures that can lead them to act against their judgment-a valuable lesson for teens.
+Parents learn how to sensitively manage their children's behavior, and the family learns tools to effectively communicate and manage conflicts.

-The children and the rejected parent go through Family Bridges together as one family, and not with a group of families.
-This allows us to tailor the program to meet the exact needs of each individual family.
-Usually Family Bridges takes place in a vacation setting, although in some cases we conduct the program in the family home.
+The children and the rejected parent go through Family Bridges together as one family in a private workshop and not with a group of families.
+This allows the workshop leaders to schedule and tailor the program to meet the exact needs of each individual family.
+Usually Family Bridges takes place in a vacation setting, although in some cases the program has been conducted in the family home.